 Until more info becomes available, it’s best to incorporate raw garlic as a regular part of a balanced diet.
 See the example recipe for raw garlic spinach dip, below.

-Spinach Dip with Raw Garlic
+Best-Ever Spinach Dip Recipe (with Raw Garlic)

 - 1 package (10 ounces) frozen chopped spinach, cooked and squeezed dry